Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 We need to define what a directory is and what a file is.
 1. What is a directory?
    1. A `directory` is a folder.
-It's just a fancy word for folder.
-Remember, we are mimicing the physical desk.
+It's just a fancy word for the folder.
+Remember, we are mimicking the physical desk.
 That's why we have a `desktop`, `folders` and `files`.
 It's so we can relate to them.
-   2. `Files` are what we are actually storing.
+   2. `Files` are what we are storing.
 Maybe they are pictures, videos, text documents, music, and more.

 *Why do we care?*

-We care because we want to organize our folders/directories and the files within them so that they we can find them again.
-Yes, we have a search bar that helps us, but it's much better if we get into the habit of storing our files in an organized way.
+We care because we want to organize our folders/directories and the files within them so that we can find them again.
+Yes, we have a search bar that helps us, but it's much better to store our files in an organized way.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Q6mguy00Cug" frameborder="0" allowfullscreen></iframe></div>

 How do we access our folders?
-1. In Windows, you can click on the `Start` or `Search` and then look for `This PC`
+1. In Windows, you can click on the `Start` or `Search` and then look for `This PC.`
 2. On Mac, click on `Finder` and then go through the folders.

 <!--# INSERT VIDEO-->